 Manipulating Soul Samples

-In contrast the melodic, synth-driven G-Funk, RZA and the Wu-Tang Clan largely relied on sampling soul and jazz songs from the 1950’s and 60’s.
+In contrast to the melodic synth-driven G-Funk of the time, the RZA and the Wu-Tang Clan as a whole largely relied on sampling soul and jazz songs from the 1950’s and 60’s.
 Everything from Thelonious Monk to Otis Reading, The Jackson 5 and even Barbra Streisand were all sampled for the album.
-Because the workstations used in the making of the album were borrowed and somewhat damaged, all the samples in the album tend emanate a dirty and eerie atmosphere.
+Because the workstations used in the making of the album were borrowed and somewhat damaged, all the samples in the album tend to emanate a dirty and eerie atmosphere.